From The Washington Post

 How should history judge a renowned lawyer who — it now appears — was not above bribing jurors, paying hush money to witnesses and employing other devices that, as the author of this remarkable book delicately puts it, “students don’t learn at Ivy League law schools”?

 The inevitable bribery charge against Darrow was tried in 1912.
 It is fair to conclude, looking at all available evidence, that Darrow was guilty.
 This is the opinion of Geoffrey Cowan, whose masterful history of the case, The People v.
 Clarence Darrow, published in 1993, states that this was also the widely held opinion of the time.
-He cites Hugh Baillie, a reporter sympathetic to Darrow: “I never had any doubts on the subject.
-In my opinion Darrow was guilty.”
-Cowan discovered that Darrow’s own circle of friends thought him capable of bribery and believed he had bribed juries in the past.

-I am not on trial for having sought to bribe a man named Lockwood.
+Darrow may have been guilty as charged of trying to bribe the McNamara jury, but he declined to go down without a fight, and finally, in the face of the distressing evidence, he decided to argue his own case to the jury.
+Cowan conveys the sense of drama and tension that filled the courtroom as Darrow talked the hours away and captures some of the rhythms that made speeches like this an art form: I am not on trial for having sought to bribe a man named Lockwood.
 There may be and doubtless are many people who think I did seek to bribe him, but I am not on trial for that.
-I am on trial because I have been a lover of the poor, a friend of the oppressed, because I have stood by labor for all these years, and have brought down upon my head the wrath of the criminal interests in this country…and that is the reason that I have been pursued by as cruel a gang as ever followed a man.
+I am on trial because I have been a lover of the poor, a friend of the oppressed, because I have stood by labor for all these years, and have brought down upon my head the wrath of the criminal interests in this country…”

 Mr. Cowan’s original research into what he calls “the bribery trial of America’s greatest lawyer” adds up to a big story with a larger-than-life central character, a large cast and exciting courtroom scenes.

 Although Darrow was acquitted, Geoffrey Cowan, weighing the evidence in “The People v.
 Clarence Darrow,” concludes that he was probably guilty.
 The picture of Darrow here is at odds with his popular image as a high-minded idealist, showing him instead as a man profoundly cynical about the legal system, which he saw as a tool of oppression.
 In his fight against it, Darrow nearly forgot the first rule of a criminal-defense attorney: If someone has to go to jail, make sure it’s not you.

 Cowan argues persuasively that Darrow tried to fix the McNamara jury, showing that the bribe money had to have passed through Darrow’s hands.
 Darrow’s trial (memo to Hollywood) was the stuff of which movie scripts are made.